ABELaboratory/webpage/content/outcomes/Deliverables.md

 ---
 title: "Deliverables"
 description: ""
-date: "2024-05-07"
+date: "2024-05-20"
 draft: false
 ---

-It is possible to <a href="opds://rawcdn.githack.com/ABELaboratory/publications/5bb58ce9826a9bdce35405e86bf3b243c11b75e3/public-deliverables/feeds/ABELab_deliverables.json">load deliverable catalog into reading application (OPDS)</a> into any good reading application (Catalogue OPDS containing EPUB versions of the deliverables).
+> Read online, download or <a href="opds://rawcdn.githack.com/ABELaboratory/publications/5bb58ce9826a9bdce35405e86bf3b243c11b75e3/public-deliverables/feeds/ABELab_deliverables.json">load deliverable catalog into reading application (OPDS)</a> into any good reading application (Catalogue OPDS containing EPUB versions of the deliverables)!

 ## Feedback request on relevance and expectations for the future